Kochen-Specker Contextuality: Advanced topics and methods

-If we define ideal measurements as those that: (i) yield the same result when repeated, (ii) do not disturb any compatible observable, and (iii) all its coarse grainings can be implemented satisfying (i) and (ii).
-Then, the events produce by ideal measurements satisfy the exclusivity principle: Given a set of events such that every pair of them are mutually exclusive, the sum of the probabilities of all of them is bounded by~$1$ \cite{Chiribella:2014ARX,Cabello:2019PRA,Chiribella:2020PRR}.
+We define ideal measurements as those that (i) yield the same result when repeated, (ii) do not disturb any compatible observable, and (iii) can be implemented with all its coarse grainings satisfying (i) and (ii).
+The events produced by ideal measurements then satisfy the exclusivity principle.
+Given a set of events such that every pair of them is mutually exclusive, the sum of the probabilities of all of them is bounded by~$1$ \cite{Chiribella:2014ARX,Cabello:2019PRA,Chiribella:2020PRR}.

 For theories allowing for statistically independent copies of any set $\{p(e_j)\}_{j=1}^n$ and events satisfying the exclusivity principle (as those originated from ideal measurements), the largest possible ${\cal P}(G)$ is TH$(G)$ for any $G$ \cite{Cabello:2019PRA}.